appsignal/appsignal-ruby/README.md

 Following the process below to release a new version of the Ruby gem.

+1. Make sure [mono](https://github.com/appsignal/mono/) is installed by following the installation instructions.
-1. Run: `rake publish`
+1. Run: `mono publish`
-  1. Update the Ruby gem version number when prompted.
-  1. Update the `CHANGELOG` file with the changes since the last release.
+   - Mono will automatically bump the version number based on the `.changesets/`.
+   - Mono will automatically update the `CHANGELOG.md` file based on the `.changesets/`.
 1. Confirm with your two-factor authentication token for Rubygems.org, _twice_.

 ## Development